Public Contributions

 dataset downloads and sources page

 The data from the meandering project was largley retrieved from surveys and maps that are undeniably linked to colonial histories.
-A database of all the digitized archives and information that was collected and synthesized from the Meander project is on its way to being released in a subpage from this project, for open accesss.
+A database of all the digitized archives and information that was collected and synthesized from the Meander project is open access and free to use.